 - Required health insurance companies to cover an essential treatment for autism;

 - Protected California's seniors with new laws on the sale of annuities;

 - Obtained insurance company investments in low and moderate income communities;

-- Won a major anti-fraud lawsuit combatting healthcare provider fraud, which costs consumers hundreds of millions of dollars; and
+- Won a major anti-fraud lawsuit combating healthcare provider fraud, which costs consumers hundreds of millions of dollars;

 - Established first in the nation insurance diversity initiative increasing procurement from diverse suppliers by $587 million.